Wholesaling 101 – Free Course: Basics of How to Wholesale Real Estate

 CREATING QUICK RULES OF THUMB:

-- The exercise I just described above will massively help you learn, which is crucial when it comes to rehabbing your own projects.
+- The exercise I just described above will massively help you learn more about estimating home repair costs, which is crucial when it comes to rehabbing your own projects.
 When it comes to wholesaling, you need to at least be able to ballpark repairs.
 As I said previously, most of your experienced cash buyers will NEVER rely on your exact repair estimates and will make their own assumptions.
 So I would not go through the trouble of putting together detailed rehab estimates for your cash buyers.

 - Instead, you need to just be able to ballpark repairs in order to: